vitalik/django-ninja/docs/docs/tutorial/authentication.md

 **Django Ninja** provides several tools to help you deal with authentication and authorization easily, rapidly, in a standard way, without having to study and learn <a href="https://swagger.io/docs/specification/authentication/" target="_blank">all the security specifications</a>.

-The core conecpt is that when you describe api operation you can define authenticaion object
+The core concept is that when you describe api operation you can define authentication object

 ```Python hl_lines="2 7"
 {!./src/tutorial/authentication/code001.py!}
 ```

 In this example client will be able to call `pets` method only if uses django session authentication (default is cookie based).
-Othervise a HTTP-401 error will be returned.
+Otherwise, a HTTP-401 error will be returned.

-## Authomatic Openapi schema
+## Automatic Openapi schema

 Let's create an example where client in order to authenticate needs to pass a header :